You Earned a Ticket!

 The California Endowment is a large grantmaking organization with a major focus on health, but it occasionally supports projects that relate to education.
 For example, the California Endowment helped shed light on disproportionately harsh school punishments dealt to African American and Hispanic youth.
 This work led to a re-examination of zero-tolerance policies in local districts and at the state level.

-A national organization called Grantmakers for Education convenes and trains philanthropic leaders; thier conferences provide helpful insight into which causes these essential organizations might focus on next.
+And of course this post omits a lot.
+A national organization called Grantmakers for Education convenes and trains philanthropic leaders; their conferences provide helpful insight into which causes these essential organizations might focus on next.

 The next lesson looks at the changing landscape of school accountability.